ropensci/MtreeRing/README.md

 ### 2. Path creation

 After image loading, you can click on the "**Measurement**" button in the sidebar, and it switches content in the main body.
 The new page has two graphical windows, named **Measurement Window** and **Zoomed Image Window**.
-These two graphical windows constitute the core of MtreeRing and enable the display of detected tree rings and different types of user-defined markers
+These two graphical windows constitute the core of MtreeRing and enable the display of detected tree rings and different types of user-defined markers.

 A path creation consists of the following steps:

 1. Enter valid path information, including Series ID, DPI, Sampling year and Y-coordinate of the path.

-2. Click on the "**Create Path**" (blue button at the top left corner of the **Measurement Window**).
+2. Click on the blue "**Create Path**" button at the top left corner of the **Measurement Window**.

 See this example: